-Operating lease payments represented rentals payable by the Group for its office premises.
-Lease is negotiated for a term of a year with fixed monthly rental.
+The operating lease payments in 2016 represented rentals payable by the Group for its office premises.
+Leases are negotiated for a term of a year with fixed monthly rental.
+In 2017, the leases have expired and were not renewed subsequently.

-28 CONTINGENCIES AND GUARANTEES
+30 CONTINGENCIES AND GUARANTEES

-As at December 31, 2016, the Group has provided guarantees of approximately RMB 10,824,000 (2015: RMB Nil) to banks for the benefit of its customers in respect of mortgage loans provided by the banks to these customers for the purchase of the Group's development properties.
+As at December 31, 2016, the Group has provided guarantees of approximately RMB10,824,000 to banks for the benefit of its customers in respect of mortgage loans provided by the banks to these customers for the purchase of the Group's development properties.
 Should such guarantees be called upon, there would be an outflow of cash (previously collected by the Group) from the Group to the banks to discharge the obligations.
 These guarantees provided by the Group to the banks would be released upon receiving the building ownership certificate of the respective properties by the banks from the customers as security for the mortgage loan granted.